-What was once an attractive, sexy skin colour is now more than likely an accumulation of skin blemishes and lesions that many prefer to cover and do not consider attractive or desirable.
-Chronic sun damage results in either a cosmetic change in the skin’s appearance called “photo-aging”, which is evidenced by brown spots and other unsightly marks, or changes that are of medical and health concern such as skin cancers and pre-cancerous lesions.
+Once an attractive, bronzed skin colour – now more than likely an accumulation of skin blemishes & lesions that most of us would prefer to cover.
+Chronic sun damage results in a cosmetic change in the skin’s appearance called “photo-aging”.
+Photo-aging gives the appearance of brown spots and other unsightly marks.
+There can also be changes that are of medical and health concern such as skin cancers and pre-cancerous lesions.

 What causes skin pigmentation?

-Solar lentigos, As the name indicates, this is a direct result of sun exposure — the skin is reacting to the UV (Ultra Violet) rays from the Sun.
-Many of us have endured sunburns; the acute form of Sun damage to the skin, the reality is that the effects of sun-damaged skin increase with age.
+Solar lentigos, as the name indicates, is a direct result of sun exposure – the skin is reacting to the UV (Ultra Violet) rays from the sun.
+Many of us have endured sunburns; the acute form of sun damage to the skin.
+The reality is that the effects of sun-damaged skin increase with age.
 Over time, we note the gradual changes (chronic) in our skin caused by the accumulation of sun exposure.

 Chloasma occurs quite commonly in women taking oral contraceptive tablets.
-The skin pigmentations usually develop slowly but may be noticed shortly after starting oral contraception or changing the brand or dosage strength, but may also occur after many months of use.
+The skin pigmentation usually develop slowly but may be noticed shortly after starting oral contraception or changing the brand or dosage strength.
 You should consult your General Medical Practitioner and discuss alternative contraceptives.